 Artist Statement

 My work is set in a dystopian world shaped by human-induced environmental collapse, where survival depends on a return to cultural traditions.
 Through paintings, sculptures, and wearable art, I contemplate healthcare, ecological destruction, overconsumption, waste colonialism, and cultural assimilation.
 This intersection of culture, environment, and consumption is influenced by my experience in environmental testing, where I analyzed aqueous and solid samples for contamination.
-Waste, as an overlooked residue of society’s intake, became central to my practice, merging with craft-adjacent techniques.
-These materials accumulate into culturally inclined yet detached forms, evoking physical and spiritual preservation as I connect myself beyond the confines of the material world.
+Waste, an overlooked residue of societal intake, became central to my practice, merging seamlessly with craft-adjacent techniques.
+These materials accumulate into culturally inclined, yet detached forms, evoking physical and spiritual preservation as I connect myself beyond the confines of the material world.